With tropical flamboyance, pitcher plants make a distinctive mark in the garden.

 How pitcher plants evolved also provides clues about how they can best be grown.
 "A common mistake that people make is to keep them too wet," Avent says.
 "If they are soggy, they will die."

 What they like, he says, are wet toes, dry ankles, and full sun.
-Avent recommends planting pitcher plants in pure peat moss, whether in containers or the ground, and never fertilizing them.
+Avent recommends planting them in pure peat moss, whether in containers or the ground, and never fertilizing them.
 "They like the water, but they like it down about 6 inches, with the top dry," he says.
 "And if you put them in shade, they will go downhill."

 Pitcher Plant Bloom Guide